|for Families of Children with Disabilities|

 Although this Massachusetts-based parent organization concentrates on state issues, it has a lot of worthwhile information for parents of children with disabilities anywhere.
-Its link to "All Kids Count" alone makes it worth a visit.

 In addition to offering information, Mothers from Hell is the place to come for "Humor" and to subscribe to the "Brimstone Bulletin."